30 November 2014

 John Carter of Mars

 I know,...
 I know, yes, it was panned by the press when it came out, and it was ridiculed by many, but I take the contrarian view after watching it the other night.
 Expecting a joke, I was pleasantly surprised because, as a crazy film adventure, it actually works in an even crazier way.
 I think it is saved by its own natural camp, and its lack of any pretension which seems to haunt so many sci-fi films of recent years.
-Nor does it suffer from that moronic sentimentality which plagued The Lord of the Rings (and neither, does it generate a headache from so much CGI (computer generated graphics) which left me feeling dizzy and cheapened watching it).
+Nor does it suffer from that occasional sentimentality which plagued The Lord of the Rings, and neither does it generate a headache from so much computer generated graphics which left me feeling dizzy after watching it.
+But that said, I do like The Lord of the Rings, it was an ambitious undertaking with surprisingly great results.

-I could never make it through Star Wars so many years ago because I also found it so moronic but in that dreadfully smug Hollywood kind of way.
+I could never make it through Star Wars so many years ago because I found it stilted in that dreadfully smug Hollywood kind of way.
 It had a kind of antiseptic chilliness about it which never touched me.
+I know the story was from great heroic Greek stuff and lauded by the great Joseph Campbell, but that wasn't enough for me anyway.

-Now, John Carter does not pretend to be a anything but a romp; a weird campy lark between comic book pages so unabashedly stolen from another era completely.
+Now, John Carter does not pretend to be an anything but a weird campy lark between comic book pages so unabashedly stolen from another era completely.
 The story is so wacky that it actually works.
-It manages to pass through unscathed, that delicate and surreal zone which can make or brake our tolerance in Sci-Fi.
+It also manages to pass through unscathed, that surreal zone that can make or brake our tolerance in Sci-Fi.
 I found myself completely unhinged from reality after just 10 minutes into it.
-Embracing its abstraction it stays true to its B-movie integrity.
-I think what really saves it from many possible disasters is that the main characters play it cool and, they have a certain likable charisma, not a wink, but a subtle smile to the audience (and each other) as if to say: "Isn't this pretty wild and crazy?" without an cheekiness visible.
+Embracing its abstraction, it stays true to its B-movie integrity.
+I think what really saves it from many possible disasters is that the main characters play it cool, and they have a certain likeable charisma, not a wink, but a subtle smile to the audience (and each other) as if to say: "Isn't this pretty wild and crazy?" without any cheekiness visible.

 So, my advice is to watch it with the kids, or just alone, with a large bowl of chocolate ice cream, fudge, and sprinkles on top.